Microsoft Onsite Interview: What Every Round Actually Tests

 The System Design Round: Think in Azure

-For SDE II and above, one round is a 60-minute system design conversation.
+At SDE II and above, one round becomes a 60-minute system design conversation.
 The interviewer interrupts, redirects, challenges your assumptions.
 Treat it like a whiteboard session with a skeptical colleague who has read every RFC you haven't.

 What separates Microsoft's system design from Google or Meta is the enterprise angle.
 You don't need to know Azure by heart, but you should think in those terms.
 Multi-tenant architecture, backward compatibility with legacy systems, enterprise security, data residency requirements.
 An answer that sounds like you're designing a startup's weekend hackathon project lands flat.